Berkeley-CS61B/website-sp24/projects/proj2b/index.md

 As this is a quite new project, there may be occasional bugs or confusion with the spec.
 If you notice anything of this sort, please post on Ed.

 {: .danger}
-**IMPORTANT NOTE: After you read the 2B spec, you may be tempted to start coding.
+>**IMPORTANT NOTE:** After you read the 2B spec, you may be tempted to start coding.
 Don't do this!
+>
-Before implementing any code for 2B, please read the 2C spec, as your design may change depending on 2C.
-You can find it [here](../proj2c/index.md)**.
+>Before implementing ANY code for 2B, please read the 2C spec, as your design may change depending on 2C.
+You can find it [here](../proj2c/index.md).
+>
+>Then, complete the [Project 2B/C: Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684) and [Design Document](https://www.gradescope.com/courses/708063/assignments/4187810) before starting coding.

+### Design Notes

+When designing your project, think about all of the requirements in advance.
+Planning ahead will ensure you don't need to rewrite all of your code when you get to certain points in the project.

+If you find yourself copy-pasting or repeating a lot of the same code you've already written, there is probably an opportunity to reuse it directly, or slightly modify it so you don't have to repeat yourself as often.

 ## Project Setup